...Yeah, it's that kind of story.

 - Story Arc: Two main lines.
 Story A is in the mortal world, and deals with Alima picking up the pieces after her parents go missing.
 Story B is in the Otherworld, featuring Ned's struggle to 1) reunite with Lucy, and 2) keep Alima from getting murdered on Samhain.

 - Town with a Dark Secret: Not a secret, but Cloncarrig fits.
-It's described very poetically and located by the Cliffs of Moher, but going too far out from the town walls is hazardous due to the Folk, especially alone.
+It's a small tourist town by the Cliffs of Moher, but going too outside of the walls is hazardous due to the Folk, especially alone, and at night.
 They also tried to kill one of their own people out of homophobia.

 - Trauma Conga Line: The entire Song family.
 Alima's parents vanish and she goes mute for two weeks, Ned gets cursed and can't tell his own daughter that he's still alive, and Lucy is trapped in the Otherworld due to the Hunter possessing some of her hair.

-- They're also making up half of the victims in the Fairy Raid.
+- Alima is also one of the victims in the Fairy Raid.

 - In flashbacks from Ned, Alima's Muslim aunt was killed shortly after the September 11 attacks.